amer780/CementSource/README.md

 # CementSource

 This is the source code for the Cement Mod Loader for Gang Beasts.
-This outlines the structure of this repo.
-If you want to learn how to use Cement, go to the documentation [here](https://github.com/HueSamai/CementSource/wiki/).
+This README outlines the structure of this repo.
+If you want to learn how to use or contribute to Cement, go to the documentation [here](https://github.com/HueSamai/CementSource/wiki/).

-Okay now let me show you around.
+Okay, now let me show you around.

 ## cement